Customs officers seize hundreds of fake Super Bowl rings in St. Louis - NewsBreak

 The shipment was arriving from China and was heading to a residence in Jerseyville, Illinois, according to a news release from U.S. Customs and Border Protection.

-One import specialist determined the rings were not authentic and that they bore an infringing trademark owned by NFL Properties.
+One import specialist determined the rings were not authentic and bore an infringing trademark owned by NFL Properties.
 That had been recorded with CBP for border enforcement through a recordation program.

 “This is just another example of the work our officers do to protect consumers and the U.S. economy,” said St. Louis’s Port Director.
 “As consumers increasingly purchase from online or third-party vendors, our officers are at the frontline to guard against defrauders expecting to make money selling fake merchandise.”

-If the items were genuine, the total manufacturer’s suggested retail price for theshipment would have been valued at more than $300,000.
-Customs officers say the shipment could allow sellers to take advantage of sports fans by selling fake merchandise to generate profits for other illegal activity.
+If the items were genuine, the total manufacturer’s suggested retail price for the shipment would have been valued at more than $300,000.
+Customs officers say the shipment could allow sellers to take advantage of sports fans by selling fake merchandise to generate profits for other illegal activities.READ NEXT: The mystery of Missouri’s single zip code that starts with ‘7’

 To prevent such transactions, the U.S. Customs and Border Protection offers the following feedback for consumers: